TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

     Boot image customization is done at install time, other boot images already present will not be updated.
 Older versions of piadm can still be used to switch to and from boot images that have been customized but won't be able to customize images.
+Because symlinks are used, changes to common/loader.conf.local and common/loader.rc.local will be
+    be applied to all boot images that have been customized.